RohanAwhad/miniGPT/README.md

     recommended one.
 -   DataLoader(pin_memory): pin_memory first copies the Tensors into CUDA pinned memory.
 This speeds up the host-to-device data transfers
+-   CosineLearningRateDecay: A cyclical LR scheduler based on cosine function